Overlap renormalization group transformations for disordered systems: Overlap renormalization group transformations

 where $\nu$ is the correlation length exponent.
 By dividing the above equations and taking the natural logarithm we arrive at the expression:

 Following an analogous process we are able to calculate the exponent $\gamma$ of the overlap susceptibility $\chi_{q}$ via:

 We remark that since the correlation length diverges at the critical point $\xi(\beta_{c})=\xi'(\beta_{c})=\infty$, one anticipates that all intensive observables $O$, $O'$ of an original and a renormalized system intersect $O(\beta_{c})=O'(\beta_{c})$.
 Nevertheless, while this observation is mathematically valid, in practical implementations such intersections are subject to finite size-effects and are not always observed.
-However, there exists another approach to determine the fixed point even under the presence of finite-size effects: one can directly search for an intersection between the exponents themselves~\citep{PhysRevLett.43.177}.
+However, there exists another approach to determine the fixed point even under the presence of finite-size effects: one can directly search for an intersection between the exponents themselves~\cite{PhysRevLett.43.177}.

 Based on the above observation, we utilize multi-histogram reweighting to obtain calculations of effective critical exponents $\kappa_{q}/\nu$, $\gamma/ \nu$ in the continuous range $\beta \in [\beta_{0},\beta_{m}]$.
-This simplifies significantly the computational calculations since it is not necessary to conduct additional simulations.
+This simplifies the computational calculations since it is not necessary to conduct additional simulations.
 The results, obtained by two iterative renormalization group applications on a system with lattice size $\mathcal{L}=16$ to produce two renormalized systems of lattice sizes $\mathcal{L}_{16}'=8$ and $\mathcal{L}_{16}''=4$ in each dimension, are depicted in Figs.~\ref{fig:figexp} and~\ref{fig:figexp2}.
 We observe an intersection in parameter space for both calculations of the critical exponents.
-Consequently we obtain two estimates of the fixed point $\beta_{c}=0.814(32)$, $\beta_{c}=0.825(28)$ and the critical exponents $\gamma/\nu=2.17(4)$, $\kappa_{q}/\nu=0.41(2)$.
-For the calculation pertinent to the exponent $\kappa_{q}$ we utilize the absolute value of the overlap order parameter $|q|$.
+Consequently we obtain two estimates of the critical exponents $\gamma/\nu=2.15(2)$, $\kappa_{q}/\nu=0.40(1)$.

 We remark that, in the previous renormalization group approach, calculations are conducted based on quantities derived from the overlap order parameter, which can be calculated on original and renormalized configurations without knowledge of the random couplings.
 In addition, renormalized observables $O'$ are reweighted under the original probability distribution and, therefore, under the original random couplings $\lbrace J_{ij} \rbrace $, which are known.
 In the next subsections, we will further improve on the previous calculations of the critical exponents by linearizing the renormalization group transformation.